ludeeus/container/docs/tags/netdaemon.md

 LABEL org.opencontainers.image.vendor="Ludeeus"
 LABEL org.opencontainers.image.version="None"
 </pre>

-<i>This is a generated version of the context used while building the container</i>
+<i>This is a generated version of the context used while building the container, some of the labels will not be correct since they use information in the action that publishes the container</i>
 </details>